MicrosoftDocs/memdocs/sccm/mdm/deploy-use/enroll-hybrid-android.md

        5. Agree to the Android for Work agreement, and then choose **Confirm**.
 Your request will be processed.

    6. On Google's sign-in page, enter the Google account credentials from step 1, and then provide your company information.
-3. When you return to the Intune on Azure portal, Android for Work is enabled.
+3. When you return to the Intune on Azure portal, go to the **Android for Work** enrollment blade, and click **Work profiles**.
+Android for Work is now enabled.
 You have two enrollment options for Android for Work devices:
    - **Manage all devices as Android** (disabled).
 All Android devices, including devices that support Android for Work, are enrolled as conventional Android devices.
    - **Manage supported devices as Android for Work** (enabled).
 All devices that support Android for Work are enrolled as Android for Work devices.
 Any Android device that doesn't support Android for Work is enrolled as a conventional Android device.